 Related: Ready to kick your finances up a notch?
 Check out this budgeting advice taken from the experts!

 Would you like to be more aware of your thoughts and actions?
 Would you like to care about more important things like spending more responsibly, enjoying things that matter most to you, and only doing things that help you reach your most important goals?
-Here are a few ways to become more mindful before you swipe that credit card:
+Here are the top ways to be more mindful before you swipe that credit card!

 One of the best ways to become more conscious is to understand exactly what you own.
 By taking stock of your physical possessions, you can better understand what matters to you.

 By the end of your inventory analysis, you might even come to the conclusion that you own too many things that don’t really matter to you.
 If so, you can either keep them and stop spending money on those types of things, or you can simply donate them to people who can use them more than you.